Gulrugar/Mythology-Blog/src/content/blog/hercules/post-5.md

 ---
-title: "The Fifth Labor: Cleaning the Augean Stables"
+title: "The Twelve Labors of Hercules V: Cleaning the Augean Stables"
 subtitle: "A Battle with the Elements"
 description: "Hercules was tasked with cleaning the Augean stables, a seemingly impossible job due to the years of neglect and the vast accumulation of filth.
 Undeterred, Hercules devised a plan that showcased not only his incredible strength but also his cleverness and resourcefulness."
 author: Andrew Aguirre